 Since its release in 2015,Google Kubernetes Engine (GKE) has delivered Kubernetes services which allows users to make security, reliability, and ease-of-use a priority.
 GKE abstracts the complexity of managing Kubernetes which makes the lives of administrators easier.

 The introduction of Kubernetes v1.14 in April 2019 included support for Microsoft Windows nodes which means that organizations can now set up pools of Windows servers and create a set of containers in a pod that share storage volumes and a network interface.
-The Windows nodes are managed by a Linux-based Kubernetes master node.
+The Windows nodes are managed by a Linux-based Kubernetes controller node.

 At CloudBees, we have seen significant growth of GKE within our customers and as a result, have extended the functionality of CloudBees Core to include support for Windows build agent containers.
 This means that organizations wanting to use Windows-based development tools in their CloudBees Core pipelines to create and test applications can now take advantage of Windows containers managed by Kubernetes which gives them increased flexibility, resilience, and scalability.